JuliaData/DataFramesMeta.jl/README.md

 @with(df, :y + _I_(colref)) # Equivalent to df[:y] + df[colref]
 ```

-This works for Associative types, too:
+This works for `AbstractDict` types, too:

 ```julia
 y = 3